Heiligenhoven Castle: History

-Heiligenhoven is a former castle.
-It is mentioned for the first time in 1363.
-The arrangement with precastle and a mansion surrounded with water stems from between 1758 and 1760.
-The name of the castle is derived from an old hall name, inghoven, the house on the slope.
+Heiligenhoven is a former castle, mentioned for the first time in 1363.
+The current layout, with an outer bailey and a manor house surrounded by water, stems from between 1758 and 1760.
+The name of the castle is derived from an old hall name, Inghoven, the house on the slope.

-In 1425, the property was mentioned for the first time in a document.
-Heiligenhoven was in the possession of Johann van Eyckelinckhoyven, called knight de Wrede.
-In 1461, Aillff of Eyckelynckhoyven, called de Wrede acquired the property Ober-Heiligenhoven.
-In 1573, it changed once more the owner, it went to the Mr and Mrs Wilhelm von Steinrod.
-There remained until 1663 in the possession of this family, then it was transferred on 2 June 1663 to the cousin of the family, Adolf Schenck by Niddegen.
-He died in 1666 of the plague, his gravestone is let in the masonry of the Lindlarer St. Severinus parish church.
+Ownership rights to the property were mentioned for the first time in 1425.
+Heiligenhoven was in the possession of Rittmeister Johann van Eyckelinckhoyven.
+In 1461, Aillff of Eyckelynckhoyven acquired the property and in 1573 it changed hands again, going to the family of Wilhelm von Steinrod.
+It remained in their possession until 1663, when it was transferred on 2 June 1663 to a cousin of the family, Adolf Schenck von Niddegen.

-In 1748, Johann Joseph a knight of the empire of Brück, magistrate of the office acquired stone brook, the property.
-He allowed to establish a new mansion.
-In the 19th century, the Westphalian nobility family of the barons bought the property from prince's mountain.
-After 1925 lived on Heiligenhoven Fernandine Theresia baroness of prince's mountain who, conditioned by the generally bad economic situation, was made sell single properties of the former feudal estate.
+In 1748, Johann Joseph Reichsritter von Brück, Schultheiß of the office Steinbach, acquired the property.
+He oversaw the construction of a new manor house.
+In the 19th century, the Westphalian noble family of Fürstenberg bought the property.
+After 1925, Heiligenhoven was inhabited by Fernandine Theresia Freiin von Fürstenberg, who, as a result of the generally bad economic situation, was forced to sell single properties of the former feudal estate.

-The castle was bought in 1928 from the circle of Wipperfürth which allowed to carry out crisis work to the decrease of the unemployment.
-Besides, the big forest pieces on which the courts Eibachhof, crow court, fir court, field Wied, Nußbüchel, Dutztal, in the old hitting, kettle mountain and Weiersbachhof originated were cleared.
-During the time of the national socialism the castle served as a camp for the imperial work service, afterwards until 1940 the land service as a lodging.
-From 11 July 1943 to the 14 April 1945, the Cologne military district commands were accommodated in the castle.
+The castle was bought in 1928 by Kreis Wipperfürth, who had emergency work carried out to reduce unemployment.
+Large areas of forest were cleared on which the farms Eibachhof, Krähenhof, Tannenhof, Wiedfeld, Nußbüchel, Dutztal, Im alten Hau, Kesselberg and Weiersbachhof were created.
+During the Nazi era, the castle served as a camp for the Reich Labour Service and until 1940, the land served as a lodging.
+From 11 July 1943 to 14 April 1945, the Cologne military district commands were accommodated in the castle.

-In 1956, the castle was sold to the Adam's Stegerwald endowment which converted it into a recreational site.
-In 1973, the mansion burnt itself down and was established shortly after in neobaroque use of forms completely anew.
-The castle was property of the scenery association of Rhineland, the management of the Bergisches accommodates open-air museum of Lindlar and could be rented for seminars and conferences.
-In the listed precastle there is the castle hostel which allows a museum stay of several days to school classes.
+In 1956, the castle was sold to Sozialwerk Adam Stegerwald e.V. ('Social Institution Adam Stegerwald') which converted it into a recreational site.
+In 1973, the manor house burnt down and was fully rebuilt shortly thereafter in a neobaroque style.
+The castle was property of the Rhineland Landscape Association, housed the administration of the open air museum in Lindlar, and could be rented for seminars and conferences.
+In the outer bailey, which is a listed building, there is a youth hostel which allows a stay of several days for school classes.
 In 2015, the property was sold to the Dutch company Dommeldal B.V. with the intention to build a facility to treat patients with burn-out.
-In 2023, it was not yet operational.
+It was not yet operational in 2023.